anilmawji/PowerShell-Script-Profiler/README.md

 - Dynamically generates modern UI to interact with PowerShell script blocks
 - Import, track, schedule and execute scripts locally
 - Authenticate with Microsoft to automatically request and feed access tokens to scripts from Azure Key Vault
+- Script data is JSON-serialized before being written to disk, and automatically loaded when the program restarts

 ![script-demo](https://github.com/anilmawji/PowerShell-Script-Runner/assets/36245645/9c2ef69e-27a2-4085-b594-82332d4d4272)